catppuccin/highlightjs/README.md

 ## Usage

-Add the CSS for your flavor your markup.
+Add the CSS for your preferred flavor in your markup.
 You can do this by either getting the files via NPM or a CDN.

 ### NPM: